pulibrary/pul_library_drupal/sites/all/modules/date_ical/README.txt

 If your Date field is already set to "Date's time zone", you won't be able to change it, because that setting uses a different table schema than the others.
-Since "Date's time zone" is very buggy, I'd strongly recomend deleting the field and recreating it with a different setting.
+Since "Date's time zone" is very buggy, I'd strongly recommend deleting the field and recreating it with a different setting.
 This will delete all the dates in existing event nodes which use this field.